diamondinzadirt/diamondinzadirt/README.md

 - 👋 Hi, I’m @diamondinzadirt
 - 👀 I’m interested in web development and data science
-- 🌱 I’m currently learning html , css, sass, javascript and python
+- 🌱 I’m currently learning html , css, sass, javascript and react framework
 - 💞️ I’m looking to collaborate on anything great
 - 📫 How to reach me through telegram @diamondinzadirt